causify-ai/tutorials/class_project_instructions/Projects/bnlearn_Project_Description.md

-### Description
+**Description**

-In this project, students will utilize **bnlearn**, a Python library designed for Bayesian network learning and inference.
-This tool enables users to construct probabilistic graphical models that represent a set of variables and their conditional dependencies through directed acyclic graphs (DAGs).
-With bnlearn, students can perform structure learning and parameter estimation, making it ideal for tasks that involve uncertainty and probabilistic reasoning.
+In this project, students will utilize bnlearn, a Python library for Bayesian network learning and inference, to model and analyze probabilistic relationships among variables.
+This tool allows for both structure learning from data and inference queries, providing insights into dependencies and causal relationships.
+Students will explore how to build Bayesian networks, perform inference, and visualize the learned structures.

-**Features of bnlearn:**
+Technologies Used
+bnlearn

-- Facilitates learning the structure of Bayesian networks from data.
+- Facilitates learning of Bayesian networks from data.
-- Supports various algorithms for structure learning, including constraint-based and score-based methods.
+- Supports structure learning and parameter estimation.
-- Allows for inference and querying of the learned models to calculate probabilities and make predictions.
+- Enables probabilistic inference and querying of the network.
+- Provides visualization capabilities for the learned structures.

 ---

-### Project 1: Predicting Student Performance (Difficulty: 1 - Easy)
+### Project 1: Disease Prediction using Bayesian Networks (Difficulty: 1)

 **Project Objective:**
-The goal of this project is to build a Bayesian network that predicts student performance based on various factors such as study habits, attendance, and socio-economic background.
-Students will optimize the accuracy of performance predictions.
+Develop a Bayesian network to predict the likelihood of a disease based on various symptoms and risk factors, optimizing for accuracy in predictions.

 **Dataset Suggestions:**
-Find datasets on Kaggle related to educational performance or student attributes.
+Find datasets related to health and disease symptoms on Kaggle or open government health databases.

 **Tasks:**
+- **Data Collection:**
+  - Gather a dataset containing symptoms, demographics, and disease outcomes.

+- **Data Preprocessing:**
-- **Data Preprocessing:** Clean and preprocess the dataset, handling missing values and categorical variables.
+  - Clean the dataset, handle missing values, and encode categorical variables.

+- **Bayesian Network Structure Learning:**
-- **Structure Learning:** Use bnlearn to learn the structure of the Bayesian network from the preprocessed data.
+  - Use bnlearn to learn the structure of the Bayesian network from the data.

-- **Parameter Estimation:** Estimate the parameters of the Bayesian network to quantify relationships between variables.
+- **Parameter Estimation:**
-- **Inference:** Query the model to predict student performance based on different scenarios (e.g., increased study hours).
+  - Estimate the conditional probability tables for the variables in the network.

+- **Inference:**
+  - Perform inference on the network to predict the disease given specific symptoms.

+- **Evaluation:**
-- **Evaluation:** Assess the model's accuracy using metrics such as precision and recall.
+  - Validate the model's predictions using cross-validation and assess accuracy.

-**Bonus Ideas (Optional):**
-- Compare the Bayesian network model with a traditional regression model to evaluate performance differences.
-- Visualize the learned Bayesian network structure using graphing libraries.

 ---

-### Project 2: Diagnosing Health Conditions (Difficulty: 2 - Medium)
+### Project 2: Customer Churn Analysis (Difficulty: 2)

 **Project Objective:**
-The objective is to develop a Bayesian network model to diagnose potential health conditions based on symptoms and patient history.
-Students will optimize the model to improve diagnostic accuracy.
+Create a Bayesian network to analyze customer churn in a subscription-based service, optimizing for understanding the key factors influencing customer retention.

 **Dataset Suggestions:**
-Explore open datasets related to health conditions and symptoms on platforms like Kaggle or government health portals.
+Utilize datasets from Kaggle related to customer behavior and churn analysis.

 **Tasks:**
-- **Data Collection:** Gather data on health symptoms and corresponding diagnoses.
-- **Data Preprocessing:** Clean the data, ensuring it is suitable for Bayesian analysis, including encoding categorical variables.
+- **Data Acquisition:**
+  - Obtain a dataset that includes customer demographics, service usage, and churn status.

+- **Exploratory Data Analysis:**
+  - Conduct EDA to understand relationships and distributions among variables.

+- **Bayesian Network Construction:**
-- **Structure Learning:** Implement bnlearn to discover the underlying structure of the health data.
+  - Use bnlearn to learn the structure of the network based on the dataset.

-- **Parameter Estimation:** Use the dataset to estimate the conditional probabilities associated with each node in the network.
-- **Inference and Diagnosis:** Utilize the model to infer potential health conditions based on input symptoms and patient history.
+- **Inference and Analysis:**
+  - Perform inference to identify the likelihood of churn given different customer attributes.

+- **Sensitivity Analysis:**
+  - Analyze how changes in certain features affect churn probability.

+- **Visualization:**
-- **Model Evaluation:** Validate the model's predictions against a test set and calculate the accuracy.
+  - Visualize the Bayesian network and the relationships among variables.

-**Bonus Ideas (Optional):**
-- Integrate additional patient demographic data to enhance the model's predictive capabilities.
-- Explore the impact of different symptoms on diagnosis by visualizing the Bayesian network.

 ---

-### Project 3: Analyzing Economic Indicators (Difficulty: 3 - Hard)
+### Project 3: Predicting Academic Performance using Bayesian Networks (Difficulty: 3)

 **Project Objective:**
-This project aims to construct a Bayesian network to analyze the relationships between various economic indicators (like inflation rate, unemployment rate, and GDP growth) and predict economic trends.
-Students will focus on optimizing the model’s predictive capabilities.
+Build a complex Bayesian network to predict students’ academic performance based on various factors such as socio-economic status, study habits, and attendance, optimizing for predictive accuracy and interpretability.

 **Dataset Suggestions:**
-Obtain economic data from open government databases or Kaggle datasets related to economic indicators.
+Access educational datasets from open repositories or Kaggle that include student performance metrics and associated factors.

 **Tasks:**
-- **Data Acquisition:** Collect historical data on relevant economic indicators from reliable sources.
-- **Data Preprocessing:** Clean and format the data, ensuring it is ready for analysis, including normalization of numerical values.
+- **Dataset Exploration:**
+  - Identify and gather a dataset with comprehensive features related to student performance.

+- **Data Preprocessing:**
+  - Clean the data, manage missing values, and encode categorical variables appropriately.

+- **Complex Structure Learning:**
-- **Structure Learning:** Use bnlearn to learn the Bayesian network structure that captures the dependencies between economic indicators.
+  - Use bnlearn to learn a complex structure that captures intricate dependencies among factors affecting performance.

+- **Parameter Estimation:**
-- **Parameter Estimation:** Estimate the conditional probabilities for the network based on the historical data.
+  - Estimate parameters for the Bayesian network, ensuring robustness in the model.

+- **Inference and Scenario Analysis:**
-- **Predictive Analysis:** Use the model to forecast future economic trends based on current indicators and analyze the impact of changes in one indicator on others.
+  - Use the model to predict performance under various hypothetical scenarios (e.g., changes in study habits).

+- **Model Evaluation:**
-- **Model Validation:** Assess the model's predictive performance using time-series analysis techniques.
+  - Evaluate the model's performance using appropriate metrics and compare with basic predictive models (e.g., regression).

 **Bonus Ideas (Optional):**
-- Compare the Bayesian network's predictions with those from traditional econometric models.
-- Investigate the effects of external shocks (like pandemics) on the economic indicators and how they propagate through the network.
+- Implement a feature selection method to identify the most influential factors in the network.
+- Explore the impact of introducing new variables (e.g., extracurricular activities) on the model's predictions.
+- Conduct a longitudinal study by applying the model to different academic years to assess stability and changes in relationships.